pi-lar/neuropil/doc/source/ngizerodiscovery.rst

-What have we achieved after completing this step: sender and receiver can do an discovery of shared interests based on a probablitiy of our bloom filter.
+What have we achieved after completing this step: sender and receiver can do an discovery of shared interests based on a probability of our bloom filter.
 Before sending out any further full intent token, we can check for the chance that our intent could reach its goal.

 On the next step, we will show you how we can further improve our discovery.